 The students who wish to take admission into the graduate medical course (MBBS), Dental Course (BDS) or postgraduate course (MD/ MS) in different government and private medical colleges of India have to qualify the National Eligibility cum Entrance Test or NEET-UG.
-The National Testing Agency (NTA) will conduct the NEET exam and it is scheduled to be held twice a year, that is February and May.
+The National Testing Agency (NTA) will conduct the NEET exam and it is scheduled to be held in Last week of May, Check the full Schedule

 As the NEET exam is nearing, the aspirants would have been giving the final touch to their preparations.
 Most importantly, the candidates should not lose focus in the last minute rather keep on implementing tricks to revise the courses again and again.
 The more they will practice the more confident they will be.
 There are tricks to get into a final cut or last-minute preparation.

 Also reads, Preparation Tips for NEET, JEE Aspirants in this 21 Day Lockdown period

 As the exam is coming close, the first thing you do is not to burden your brain thinking so much about the exam rather keep confidence in yourself.
 The following things you can give stress on:

 1- You have to build an exam temperament within yourself.
 That means you must be prepared yourself for the test at any point of time.